SixxCodes/SixxCodes/README.md

 ## ⚡ Fun fact:

 * I OPEN ISSUES ON GITHUB JUST SO I COULD RANT ABOUT THAT SPECIFIC REPOSITORY, I USE THEM LIKE DIARIES!
-* I LIKE BREAD!
-I pair them with everything.
-Coffee, soup, pasta, tea, milk, cup noodles, and etc.
 * I started learning programming when I was 16!
 * I originally started learning about languages when I was 12 years old and stumbled upon HTML and CSS.
-* My dream is to be a software / web in the future.
+* My dream is to be a software / web / mobile developer in the future.
 * I also want to make my own indie games! :>
 * I began with HTML, CSS, C#, and JavaScript.
 * Later, I learned Java in my first year of school.
-* In my second year, I started learning Python and SQL!
+* In my second year, I started learning Python, SQL, and PHP!
 I'm also learning GDscript and Dart and Flutter.
+* Third year, I started learning about frameworks like Tailwind for CSS, Vue.js for Javascript, and Laravel with Breeze for PHP.

 <br/>